napoleon's battles 3Rd edition (NB-III)

 Scenarios and labels.

-a very welcome increasing of the font size!) making it more easily to
+(including a very welcome increasing of the font size!) making it more

-manage, the inclusion of the CD and wooden markers,
+easily to manage, the inclusion of the CD and

-infantry bases show now 9 10mm figures in 3 files of 3 ranks),
+licenses (the infantry bases show now 9 10mm figures in 3 files

 NB-III IS ESSENTIALLY THE SAME THING THAN NB-II.